Ahmed-Abdlhameed/HTML/README.md

 1. Navigate to assignments folders to review the tasks and its solutions.
 2. Experiment the code in each folder to review the output of the task solution.
-3. You can simply view the live output of the task by visiting the Codepen preview links at the README file.
+3. You can simply view the live output of the task by visiting the Codepen preview link at the README file.

 ---